P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Related work

-Given that affine transformations are estimated during the feature matching stage, recent work has examined how these transformations might be used as extra information to improve image-based localization, visual odometry, and structure-from-motion.
+Recent work has examined how ACs might be used to improve and simplify pose estimation and subsequently improve image-based localization, visual odometry, and structure-from-motion.
 K\"{o}ser developed a theory of relationship between homographies and ACs \cite{koeser2009}, and Bentolila and Francos demonstrated that an AC provides three constraints on the fundamental matrix \cite{bentolila2014conic}.
 Raposo and Barreto re-derived these constraints \cite{raposo2016theory}, making them usable for essential matrix estimation using only two ACs instead of five PCs as is normally needed \cite{nister2004efficient}.
 Eichhardt and Chetverikov extended relative pose estimation using ACs to handle any central camera model \cite{eichhardt2018affine}.
 Eichhardt and Barath \cite{eichhardt2020relative} demonstrated relative pose estimation from a single AC and a depth map estimated by a neural network.
-Recently, Barath et al.~provided recommendations for speeding up RANSAC when using ACs \cite{barath2020making}, including local feature geometry refinement and uncertainty propagation in RANSAC; these ideas could very well provide a further speedup in our approach.
+Recently, Barath et al.~provided recommendations for speeding up RANSAC when using ACs \cite{barath2020making}, including local feature geometry refinement and uncertainty propagation in RANSAC.
+The ideas presented in \cite{barath2020making} can be used in combination with any pose estimation solver that uses ACs, including the solvers proposed in this paper.

-Absolute pose estimation using ACs has received relatively less attention than relative pose estimation.
-Algorithms for absolute pose estimation from PCs has a long history, dating back to Grunert's solution in 1841 \cite{grunert1841das}.
-Among many recent P3P solutions \cite{kneip2011novel,ke2017efficient,persson2018lambda} the state-of-the-art Lambda Twist method is fast and numerically stable \cite{persson2018lambda}.
+Absolute pose estimation using ACs has received less attention than relative pose.
+Algorithms for absolute pose estimation from PCs have a long history, dating back to Grunert's solution \cite{grunert1841das}.
+Among many recent P3P solutions \cite{kneip2011novel,ke2017efficient,persson2018lambda,ding2023revisiting} the Lambda Twist method~\cite{persson2018lambda} and~\cite{ding2023revisiting} are among the fastest and most numerically stable.

-Collins and Bartoli \cite{collins2014infinitesimal} derived novel constraints and a minimal solution for the absolute pose of a camera given a single 2D-3D correspondence and the homography between the object plane and the query image.
-In our case, we assume the surface is locally planar but we do not have access to a homography between the object plane and the query image; instead, we are given an affine transformation between a reference image and the query image.